unknown-symbol/Etch-a-Sketch/README.md

 ## Functionality

 - Draw on the grid by hover the cursor over the pixels.
-- A selection of drawing tools that allow you to paint black, darken pixels, lighten pixels, paint with random bright colors (rainbow)
+- A selection of drawing tools that allow you to paint any color, darken pixels, lighten pixels, paint with random bright colors (rainbow)
 - Ability to clear the canvas.

 ![alt text](preview.png)